TrumanRu/pm2-telegram/README.md

     }]
 }
 ```

-* CHAT_ID is on `result.message.chat.id` property
+CHAT_ID is on `result.message.chat.id` property.

+###### Notice:

-> Notice: If you created a group with only you and a bot, but later you'll add a second real user `chat.id` could be changed by Telegram.
-Check `chat.id` after add second real user!
+> If you in the first created a group with only you and a bot, but later you'll add a second real user `chat.id` could be changed by Telegram.
+Check `chat.id` after add the second real user!

 ### Start module